plackyhacker/plackyhacker.github.io/kernel/hevd-2.md

 <img width="1059" alt="Screenshot 2024-08-26 at 16 35 32" src="https://github.com/user-attachments/assets/3605c86a-79ad-402e-8a84-cc7279bddf6f">

 The first thing we need to do is locate a suitable `mov esp` gadget.
 For it to be suitable it should allign to 16 bytes (essentially end with `0`).
 We can search `ntsokrnl.exe` for this.
-When one is allocated we can allocate the user space memory, lock it in, and execute it:
+When one is located we can allocate the user space memory, lock it in, and execute it:

 ```c
 // stack pivoting gadgets/values